 We have a deep bench of white collar partners who are well-versed with the types of criminal and regulatory defense matters that hedge fund clients occasionally face.
 Over 25 of our partners were former federal prosecutors, with extensive experience representing funds and fund managers in government investigations and prosecutions around the globe.
 We have no traditional regulatory practice and as such are not beholden to any regulators.
 Regulators know we will take cases to trial if it is in our client’s interests, and we believe that gives our clients a distinct advantage in negotiations.

 We are also uniquely situated to assist our hedge fund clients with litigation matters that arise overseas or have international aspects.
 We have major offices in key foreign jurisdictions that are versed in complex financial transactions and regularly handle litigation in those jurisdictions on behalf of hedge funds and other firm clients.
-For instance, we have offices in the United Kingdom, Hong Kong, Germany, and Australia (among other countries), each with lawyers experienced in complex business litigation.
+For instance, we have offices in the United Kingdom, Hong Kong, Germany, and Australia (among other jurisdictions), each with lawyers experienced in complex business litigation.
 By not needing to outsource international problems or issues to other firms, we are also able to provide a level of continuity and client responsiveness for cross-border litigation that is unparalleled.

 Finally, no business firm in the United States tries as many cases as we do.
 As far as we know, no firm in the United States has achieved our success.
 In the last two years alone, we have secured judgments and settlements in excess of $20 billion, including more than $3 billion for funds and fund managers.
 That said, a substantial amount of our work is defense-oriented, and we have successfully defended numerous asset managers against claims seeking many billions of dollars.